sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 If you don't need help and are filing a defect, you can skip this step.

-When you need help, post in our #customer-support-internal Slack channel first to see if anyone on our team is able to help you move forward.
+When you need help, post in our #team-support-engineering Slack channel first to see if anyone on our team is able to help you move forward.
 Always trust your assessment of the situation and move forward to engaging engineering based on the level of urgency/priority associated with the work.

 ## Step 3: Identify who can help you

-Primarily, we'd want to start asking for help in #escalation-engineering.
-If the issue is more team specific, we'd opt to create a GitHub issue and post in the relevant team's channel.
+Primarily, we'd want to start asking for help using go/whodoinotify.
+If the issue is more complex, we'd opt to create a GitHub issue and tag the relevant rotation pod in go/whodoinotify.

 A couple of notes before to help you get started in figuring out which team will be best to help:

 - In some cases, questions can span multiple teams.
-For example, a question about how to scale up indexed search to serve a large set of repositories could cover the Delivery, Repo Management, and Search teams.
+For example, a question about how to scale up indexed search to serve a large set of repositories could cover the Source, Search, and Release teams.
 In such cases, start where you think is best and our teammates in engineering will help us figure out if we need to go to another engineering team.
 - For features tagged beta or experimental in our docs, it’s okay to err on the side of engaging product + engineering sooner rather than later (since we don't yet know if we will want to release these, we keep our docs light in case we opt to remove the feature after all.
 Also, for these features we're still figuring out how users expect them to work, so often "bugs" are informative to understand product or education gaps in the feature – you're helping the team by surfacing them directly).

-### Deployment
+### Infrastructure

-**Keywords**: `deploy`, `Docker`, `container`, `image`, `Kubernetes`/`k8s`, `cluster`, `AWS`, `Google Cloud`/`GCP`, `self-hosted`
+**Keywords**: `deploy`, `Docker`, `container`, `image`, `Kubernetes`/`k8s`, `cluster`, `AWS`, `Google Cloud`/`GCP`, `self-hosted`, `multi version upgrades`, `executors`

 Any questions about self-hosted deployment should be routed to the [Release team](../../../engineering/teams/release/index.md).